 “If it weren’t for the hamburger market, it would be a very different situation with respect to the imports.”

 Peel added that most of the beef imported from Canada and Mexico is lean trimming beef for processing.
 What goes out is higher-value grain-finished cuts.

-Read more in-depth coverage of this announcement in the May 29 print issue. — WLJ
+Read more in-depth coverage of this issue at WLJ as this more information becomes available. — WLJ